AdS gravastar and its signatures from dual conformal field theory: Introduction

 \section{Introduction}

-AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} provides a way to examine the structure of geometry from the viewpoint of dual conformal field theory (CFT).
+Understanding quantum gravity effects is an important open problem in theoretical physics.
+Quantum gravity effects are expected to resolve black hole and cosmological singularities, but it is known to be difficult to examine these problems directly within gravity theory.
+The holographic principle offers a way to study gravity through a dual field theory \cite{Susskind:1994vu}.
+The dual field theory typically does not include gravity and is therefore more tractable than the gravity theory itself.
+The AdS/CFT correspondence provides a concrete realization of the holographic principle \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, where a gravity theory on an asymptotically anti-de Sitter (AdS) spacetime is conjectured to be described by a conformal field theory (CFT).
+Careful studies of the dual CFT are expected to reveal quantum effects of the gravity theory.

+Let us suppose a gravity system that we would like to investigate.
+To apply the AdS/CFT correspondence, we first realize this gravity system in an asymptotically AdS spacetime, which may be regarded as a toy model of the original system.
+It is therefore important to show that this toy model captures the essential qualitative features of the original system.
+Once this is established, the properties of the gravity system can be studied through the dual CFT, which may have a concrete definition or even an experimental realization.

 It is expected that quantum gravity effects resolve the black hole singularity, and in some proposals like the ones with firewall \cite{Almheiri:2012rt} and fuzzballs \cite{Lunin:2001jy,Lunin:2002qf}, the region near but outside the horizon is modified.
 AdS-Schwarzschild black hole has a photon sphere and it is difficult to examine the near horizon region inside the photon sphere from an outside observer.
 As a model of regularized geometry, we consider a spacetime with the photon sphere but without the black hole horizon.
 This kind of geometry may be provided by exotic compact objects (ECOs), such as boson star, wormhole etc., see, e.g., \cite{Cardoso:2019rvt}.
-Among them, we consider a gravastar solution as an example of asymptotic anti-de Sitter (AdS) spacetime, see e.g. \cite{Mazur:2001fv,Visser:2003ge,Pani:2009ss,Cardoso:2014sna} for asymptotic flat gravastar.
+Among them, we consider a gravastar solution as an example of asymptotic anti-de Sitter spacetime, see, e.g., \cite{Mazur:2001fv,Visser:2003ge,Pani:2009ss,Cardoso:2014sna} for asymptotic flat gravastar.
 AdS gravastar is constructed by replacing the region inside the photon sphere by de Sitter (dS) spacetime.
 We observe at least two types of signatures of AdS gravastar from the dual CFT, which can be regarded as typical signatures when black hole horizon in the bulk is resolved in some way.
-We explain only the main results in this Letter and our detailed analysis can be referred to \cite{Chen:2025cee,long}.
+This work is part of a series of studies, and a more detailed and extended analysis can be referred to \cite{Chen:2025cee,Chen:2025jbf}.

 Considering a CFT on $\mathbb{R}_t \times S^{d-1}$, where $\mathbb{R}_t$ and $S^{d-1}$ denote the time direction and $(d-1)$-dimensional sphere, respectively.
 We examine the retarded Green function of a scalar operator,